-I’ve been blogging at Raise Healthy Eaters for over four and half years.
+I’ve been blogging at Raise Healthy Eaters for over five years.
 I decided it was time to condense my feeding advice into top tips, which are featured more extensively in my book, Fearless Feeding.
 This is to help guide newcomers and serve as a reminder for my long-time readers.

 So here goes…

 1. Structure meals and snacks: Having regular meals and snacks in a designated area, instead of grazing or giving in to food requests, helps children regulate their food intake, ask for food less often and feel secure about eating.
 According to a 2010 study in Child Care Health Development, the more children accumulated eating behaviors like skipping breakfast, snacking between meals and watching TV while eating, the higher their weights were.

 2. Eat together when you can: Make eating together as a family a priority.
 It may not be possible every day, but do it when you can.
 Have a big lunch as a family on Saturday.
 If one parent or child is home late, have dinner with the family members that are there and leave a hot plate for the late one.
 According to a 2011 study in Pediatrics, families that share at least 3 meals per week have children who eat healthier, are at healthier weights and are less likely to have disordered eating than families who eat together less often.